sashadev-sky/Muffin-Recipe-Page-HTML/README.md

 # Recipe Page

-- Page uses Javascript for the functionality to submit reviews and CSS for styling
+- Page structured with HTML, styled with CSS, and uses Javascript to allow users to submit reviews